 Maetaman Elephant Camp

 Maetaman Elephant Camp is just down the road from Mae Taeng Elephant Park.
 Elephant rides, elephant shows, elephants painting pictures, feeding the elephants and the chance of buying elephant souvenirs provide full-on experiences at Maetaman.
-Mahout training programmes, a hill tribe village, oxcart rides and tasty lunches are added bonuses at this camp.
+Mahout training programmes, a hill tribe village and oxcart rides are added bonuses at this camp.

 Woody Elephant Training